kstatebioinfo/Irys-scaffolding/KSU_bioinfo_lab/stitch/README.md

        alignment in order to capture these alignments.
 Resultant XMAPs should be examined in IrysView to see that the alignments agree with what the user would manually select.

+       It can be run iteratively until all super-scaffolds have been found by creating a new cmap from the output super-scaffold fasta, aligning this cmap as the query with the BNG consensus map as the reference and using the x_map, r_cmap and the super-scaffold fasta as input for another run of stitch.pl.

 ![Alt text](https://raw.github.com/i5K-KINBRE-script-share/Irys-scaffolding/master/KSU_bioinfo_lab/scaffolding.png)